BaseMax/BinaryTreeDiagramDrawing/README.md

 ## Process

-- get octal number
+- Get octal number.
-- convert number to binary (base 2)
+- Convert number to binary (base 2).
-- compare binary data to generate new matrix
+- Compare binary data to generate new matrix.
-- compare binary data to generate formula
+- Compare binary data to generate formula.
-- check formula to detect their edge is dotted or solid.
+- Check formula to detect their edge is dotted or solid.